jibsaramnim/gpd-pocket2-hackintosh/README.md

 - A USB stick, drive or microSD card to install macOS from (if you're installing macOS, if you're cloning from an existing installation this is not required)

 ## Quick Start Guide:
-Format a USB drive/stick or microSD card as APFS.
+##  Basic Usage

+1. Create a bootable Mojave or Catalina bootable USB using this [tutorial](https://internet-install.gitbook.io/macos-internet-install/) OR this [tutorial](https://www.olarila.com/topic/6278-new-vanilla-olarila-images/)(arguably easier) but use my CLOVER folder at the point where you should configure CLOVER bootloader
+2. Boot from this usb then install Mojave/Catalina on a free partition of your drive ( please note...must be installed to usb stick, external hard drive or micro sd as macos does not detect emmc )

 Download [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/), mount EFI partition of newly created drive/stick, place EFI folder from this repository in there.
 Open `config.plist` with Clover Configurator.

 Under `SMBIOS` click `Generate New` to generate a new serial number.
 Copy the entire serial number and in the `Board Serial Number` paste it whilst leaving the last five characters of whatever number is already there in place, so that the board serial number ends up looking like `{serial number}{five more characters}`.
 Then go to `System Parameters` and click `Generate New` to create a new UUID too.
 While you're there, ensure `Inject Kexts` is still set to `Detect`.
 Save the config file, and you're set.
 Either use this EFI on a macOS Mojave installer USB stick or for an already installed system, both should work.